tgr-braiins/braiins-os-docs/braiins-os-plus-en/source/Setup/quickstart.rst

 **Multiple-device installation**

-Installation of Braiins OS+ can easily be done using the Braiins OS+ Box (TODO:edit name).
+Installation of Braiins OS+ can easily be done using the BOS+ Toolbox.
 In order to do so, follow the steps bellow:

-  * Download Braiins OS+ Box (TODO:edit name) from our `website <https://braiins-os.com/>`_. and open it.
+  * Download **BOS+ Toolbox** from our `website <https://braiins-os.com/>`_.
-  * In the Braiins OS+ Box (TODO:edit name), type the following command (replace the IP_ADDRESS placeholder accordingly) (TODO: specify how to list multiple IP addresses)
+  * Create a new text file, change the ".txt" ending to ".csv" and insert the IP addresses on which you want execute the commands.
+Put that file in the directory where the BOS+ Toolbox is located.
+Use only one IP address per line!
+  * Once you have downloaded BOS+ Toolbox, open your command-line interpreter (e.g. CMD for Windows, Terminal for Ubuntu, etc.) and use the following commands:

   ::

+    #switch to a directory, where you downloaded the BOS+ Toolbox, using the command "cd"
+    cd PATH_TO_BOS+_TOOLBOX

+    #run the downloaded tool (for Linux version, delete the ".exe")
-    install IP_ADDRESS
+    ../bos-toolbox.exe install --batch listOfMiners.csv

 Braiins OS+ will be installed on the miner.
 The network configuration (e.g. Static IP address) and the pool and user settings will be automatically migrated to Braiins OS+ and autotuning will be turned on.

-For more information about this process, and for more options visit the section TODO LINK AND NAME OF UPGRADE2BOS SECTION.
+For more information about this process, and for more options visit the sections :ref:`bosbox` and :ref:`bosbox_install`.

 ==================================================
 Running stock firmware released in 2019 or later